 Dr. Gordon Fee is emeritus professor of New Testament at Regent College in Vancouver, British Columbia.
+For a PDF of all three interviews, click here.
 Among his many publications are

 How to Read the Bible for All Its Worth (co-authored with Douglas Stuart; now in its fourth edition)